dillionverma/Meme-Exchange-Frontend/README.md

 ## History
 I have been working on this project on and off for around 3 years.
 The first iteration was made using Ruby on Rails and pure HTML/CSS/JS back in 2017.
 We launched on facebook and had almost 1,000+ users on the first day.
 Over time, the backend and frontend were separated and Vue.js was adopted for the frontend wheras the backend was made into an API.

-Just recently, I open sourced this project since I am no longer working on it.
-If you are interested in picking this up where I left off, let me know!
+Just recently, I open sourced this project since I am no longer working on it. **If you are interested in picking this up where I left off, reach out to me!**